aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

     <!--/codeinclude-->

 ???+ required "Test Source Code"
+    The test source code can be found in the [src/test/java](https://github.com/aws-samples/aws-deployment-pipeline-reference-architecture/tree/main/examples/cdk-application-pipeline/src/test/java) directory.
+It is intended to serve only as a reference and should be replaced by your own test source code.

     The reference implementation includes source code for unit, integration and end-to-end testing.
 Unit and integration tests can be found in `src/test/java`.
 For example, `FruitControllerTest.java` performs unit tests of each API path with the [JUnit](https://junit.org/) testing library:

     <!--codeinclude-->
     [](../../examples/cdk-application-pipeline/src/test/java/com/amazonaws/dpri/fruits/FruitControllerTest.java) block:shouldReturnList
     <!--/codeinclude-->

     Acceptance tests are preformed with with [SoapUI](https://www.soapui.org/) and are defined in `fruit-api-soapui-project.xml`.
 They are executed by [Maven](https://maven.apache.org/) using plugins in `pom.xml`.

 ???+ required "Infrastructure Source Code"
+    The infrastructure source code can be found in the [infrastructure](https://github.com/aws-samples/aws-deployment-pipeline-reference-architecture/tree/main/examples/cdk-application-pipeline/infrastructure) directory.
+It is intended to serve as a reference but much of the code can also be reused in your own CDK applications.

-    Code that defines both the deployment of the pipeline and the deployment of the application are stored in `infrastructure/` folder and uses [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
+    Infrastructure source code defines both the deployment of the pipeline and the deployment of the application are stored in `infrastructure/` folder and uses [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).

     <!--codeinclude-->
     [](../../examples/cdk-application-pipeline/infrastructure/src/deployment/index.ts) inside_block:constructor
     <!--/codeinclude-->

+    Notice that the infrastructure code is written in [Typescript](https://www.typescriptlang.org/) which is different from the Application Source Code (Java).
+This was done intentionally to demonstrate that CDK allows defining infrastructure code in whatever language is most appropriate for the team that owns the use of CDK in the organization.

 ???+ required "Static Assets"
     There are no static assets used by the sample application.